 But be careful; if you heat the chocolate too much, then it might burn.

 Don’t worry too much about chocolate cooling down.
 If you use baking chocolate, then this is more likely to cool down to a hard solid state.

 Other chocolate will still be soft when it cools.

 Obviously, they won’t remain as liquids forever, but they won’t cool down to the same level of solidity as a bar of chocolate.

 Add Warm Milk

-If you want something especially rich, you can add cream to the chocolate.
+If you want something especially rich for creamier chocolate, you can add heavy cream to the chocolate.
 But, as with the milk, make sure it’s warm and be slow and steady.